-9 restaurants in Left Eixample where you can (still) eat Catalan cuisine
+9 restaurants in the Left Eixample where you can (still) eat Catalan cuisine

-The central neighborhood of Barcelona has filled with 'brunch' places and chains, but the traditional cuisine resists there with strength
+The central Barcelona neighborhood has been filled with 'brunch' spots and chains, but traditional cuisine still strongly resists there

-That's why we have selected nine restaurants where Catalan cuisine is present in very diverse ways: from the bodega with queues in the street to the tavern of a Michelin-starred chef, through cooperatives, traditional bars, and new places that have already earned a spot in the neighborhood.
+That's why we have selected nine restaurants where Catalan cuisine is present in very diverse ways: from the bodega with queues on the street to the tavern of a Michelin-starred chef, through cooperatives, traditional bars, and new establishments that have already earned a place in the neighborhood.
 Nine proposals and two extras that are worth considering.

 Gelida and Migrat

-Six hundred people a day queue at the corner of Urgell with Diputació to eat dishes such as chickpeas with hard-boiled egg, sardines with breaded aubergine, fricandó or capipota.
-The Gelida bar bodega is an institution with wine barrels on the walls and Barça memorabilia, where Albert Llopart and his son Gerard have fed generations of neighbours at prices that defy logic.
-In 2024, they also opened Migrat, just across the pedestrian crossing, with the same cuisine and the same soul, but with more space.
+Six hundred people a day queue at the corner of Urgell with Diputació to eat dishes like chickpeas with hard-boiled eggs, sardines with battered eggplant, fricandó, or capipota.
+The bar bodega Gelida is an institution with wine boots on the walls and Barça memorabilia, where Albert Llopart and his son Gerard have fed generations of neighbors at prices that defy logic.
+In 2024, furthermore, they also opened Migrat, just across the pedestrian crossing, with the same cuisine and the same soul, but with more space.
 If you find a queue at Gelida, cross the street.

-A cooperative of twenty-five partners has opened a bar on Consell de Cent street where 'mongetes del ganxet' (a type of bean), fricandó with mushrooms, and salt cod 'esqueixada' are cooked with the seriousness of those who take their work seriously.
-Chef Joan Vallès, who previously ran El Gegant in Poblenou, has designed a menu that champions the hearty breakfast ('esmorzar de forquilla') and traditional main courses.
-You'll find house wine served in half-liter carafes and a mid-day menu formula that allows you to eat very well for a few euros.
+A cooperative of twenty-five partners has opened a bar on Consell de Cent street where ganxet beans, fricandó with chanterelles, and cod esqueixada are cooked with the rigor of someone who takes it seriously.
+Chef Joan Vallès, who previously ran El Gegant in Poblenou, has designed a menu that champions the hearty breakfast and traditional main courses.
+You'll find bulk wine in half-liter pitchers and a midday set menu formula that allows you to eat very well for a few euros.
 They are open from Wednesday to Sunday.

 Clínic Tavern

-The tubular bravas potatoes with their heart filled with brava sauce are the dish everyone orders at Carrer Rosselló 155, but it would be unfair to reduce eighteen years of cooking to just that.
-Chef Toni Simôes took to the stoves at a young age to help his father and has never left them.
-The fine cannelloni of roasted duck with mushrooms, the oxtail stewed with Priorat wine, and the tripe with capipota are unmovable classics.
-For those seeking adventure, the grilled hake cocochas with pil-pil or the surf and turf of langoustines with boneless pig's trotter leave the script with very high marks.
+The tubular bravas potatoes with a heart filled with brava sauce are the dish everyone orders at Carrer Rosselló 155, but it would be unfair to reduce it to eighteen years of cooking.
+Chef Toni Simôes took over the kitchen at a young age to help his father and has never left it.
+The fine roasted duck cannelloni with mushrooms, the oxtail stewed with Priorat wine, and the tripe with pork head are unmovable classics.
+For those seeking adventure, the grilled hake cockles with pil-pil or the surf and turf of langoustines with deboned pig's trotter are off the script with very high marks.

 Trü

-Artur Martínez, Michelin-starred chef at l'Aürt, has a tavern on Còrsega street that he describes as informal and less academic.
-Don't trust the word informal: dishes like thyme consommé, green xatonada with sprouts and anchovy, or peasant omelette in cuttlefish ink vindicate regional cuisine with impeccable execution.
-The desserts, by Mar Ibáñez, include feats like a hot cream xuixo that is worth the whole dinner.
-They have dinners every day except Sundays, and on Fridays and Saturdays they also open for lunch.
+Artur Martínez, a Michelin-starred chef from l'Aürt, has a tavern on Còrsega street that he describes as informal and less academic.
+Don't trust the word informal: dishes like thyme consommé, green "xatonada" with spinach, sprouts, and anchovy, or the farmer's omelet in "capipota" juice reclaim regional cuisine with impeccable execution.
+The desserts, by Mar Ibáñez, include feats like a hot cream "xuixo" that is worth the entire meal.
+They serve dinner every day except Sundays, and on Fridays and Saturdays, they also open for lunch.

 Glug

-Beatrice Casella and Ivan Garcia opened Glug on the corner of Viladomat with París with the idea of cooking together as they are: she Italian, he Catalan.
-The result is an honest fusion that includes gordal olives stuffed with roast chicken in the Manresa style, large croquettes made with whole macaroni, and mackerel with endive and bagna calda.
+Beatrice Casella and Ivan Garcia opened Glug on the corner of Viladomat and París with the idea of cooking together as they are: she Italian, he Catalan.
+The result is an honest fusion that includes gordal olives stuffed with roast chicken "a la manresana", large croquettes made with whole macaroni, and mackerel with escarole and bagna calda.
 They were chosen as the best chefs in Catalonia at the Gastronomic Forum Barcelona and they often renew the menu so that regular customers always find something new.
 The bar with white and red squares is the place to have a good time.

 77 Kilos

 Gerard Cuartero and Sara Di Bari run this restaurant on Mallorca street where the menu, handwritten by her, changes according to the season.
-Both worked at La Panxa del Bisbe in Gràcia and have brought the same solvency in the form of small plates to share to the Eixample.
+Both worked at La Panxa del Bisbe in Gràcia and have brought the same solvency to the Eixample in the form of small sharing plates.
 The croquettes are iconic and Sara knows a lot about wines, and she likes to recommend them glass by glass.
-It's a discreet place, with very reasonable prices, designed for going with someone you want to talk with.
+It's a discreet place, with very reasonable prices, designed for going with someone you want to talk to.

-The truffle omelette and the bikini that transports you to childhood are two of the dishes that have made this establishment at 133 Comte Borrell street a meeting point for vermouth lovers.
-Bar Alegria, which has more than a century of history, is stylishly run by Tomás Abellán.
-It is a place with a lot of past and a lot of present life.
+The truffle trout and the bikini that transports you to childhood are two of the dishes that have turned this establishment on Conde Borrell street 133 into a meeting point for vermouth lovers.
+Bar Alegría, which has over a century of history, is run with style by Tomás Abellán.
+It is a place with a lot of past and a lot of life in the present.

-Basque tavern on Casanova street 155, near the Hospital Clínic, which resolves practically any situation: large groups, impromptu dinners, celebrations or a day when you don't feel like cooking.
-You will find classic pintxos such as Arbizu's chistorra and cod omelette, but also very Catalan products such as Cal Rovira's 'botifarra del perol'.
+Basque tavern on Casanova street 155, near Hospital Clínic, which solves practically any situation: large groups, impromptu dinners, celebrations or a day when you can't be bothered to cook.
+You will find classic pintxos such as Arbizu's chistorra and cod omelette, but also good Catalan products such as Cal Rovira's butifarra del perol.
 They have an enviable wine cellar and prepare group menus so you only have to worry about eating.

 Yipin Lanzhou Noodles

-An authentic Chinese place on Calàbria street 110, between Gran Via and Diputació, where the owner, Xiaomei Gao, prepares handmade Lanzhou noodles with a spiced broth that once you've tried, you'll miss.
-The grilled lamb and beef skewers are the other specialty.
+An authentic Chinese restaurant on Calabria street 110, between Gran Vía and Diputación, where the owner, Xiaomei Gao, prepares handmade Lanzhou noodles with a broth of spices that once you've tried, you'll miss.
+Grilled lamb and beef skewers are the other specialty.
 At lunchtime, a queue forms on the street, especially of young people of Chinese origin, which is always a good sign.
-It's a very economical place, suitable for all budgets, and you order via QR code as they do in China.
+It's a very economical place, suitable for all budgets, and you order by QR code as they do in China.